SimplyStaking/Interchainqueries/docs/design/ICQ.md

 ## Concepts

-- `PeriodicICQ`: describes a periodic data request and serves as a template for instances of such periodic queries.
+- `PeriodicICQs`: describes a periodic data request and serves as a template for instances of such periodic queries.
 The _periodic_ includes all details about what data is required and which chain it should be queried from.
 It also specifies how often the query should take place (i.e. the period length) and timeout parameters.
 - `PendingICQInstance`: an instance of a periodic query that can be seen as a pending query.
 An instance is created at every period, as specified by the _periodic_, and this instance is deleted once a result is submitted or it timesout.
 These query instances are picked up by the custom relayer and fulfilled according to the details in the request.
-- `PendingICQRequest`: This is the message that will be retrieved by the relayer.
-The data is a combination of the `PendingICQInstance` and `PeriodicICQ` to have the full message available to the relayer without storing duplicate data in the blockchain.
+- `PendingICQsRequest`: This is the message that will be retrieved by the relayer.
+The data is a combination of the `PendingICQInstance` and `PeriodicICQs` to have the full message available to the relayer without storing duplicate data in the blockchain.
 - `PeriodicLastDataPointId`: stores the `last_result_id` of the last result submitted by the relayer in response to a specific periodic query.
-There is one `PeriodicLastDataPointId` per `PeriodicICQ` and its stored under the `periodic_id` as a `string` and doesn't have it's own `message` type.
+There is one `PeriodicLastDataPointId` per `PeriodicICQs` and its stored under the `periodic_id` as a `string` and doesn't have it's own `message` type.
 The `last_result_id` points to `DataPoint` unique `Id` which stores the last result.
 - `DataPoint`: Stores a result of a serviced `PendingICQInstance`.
-- `ICQTimeouts`: this is created per `PeriodicICQ` we increment the amount of timeouts that occur for that periodic query as well as the last source chain height that the timeout occured at.
+- `ICQTimeouts`: this is created per `PeriodicICQs` we increment the amount of timeouts that occur for that periodic query as well as the last source chain height that the timeout occured at.
 If the [BeginBlock](#beginblock) notices that the timeout height was reached it will expire a `PendingICQInstance`s.
 If the relayer submits a late result, this is completely ignored.

 ## State

-List of `PeriodicICQ`, each with:
+List of `PeriodicICQs`, each with:

 - **Id** (`uint64`): basic unique identifier
 - **Path** (`string`): query path, e.g. `/store/bank/key`